UNCLASSIFIED (U)

 (3) Recording of an obligation already established is not to be delayed, even if it is discovered that there is a lack of funds;

-(4) Performing periodic reviews not less frequently than monthly to insure that unliquidated obligation balances and disbursements are valid;
+(4) Performing periodic reviews not less frequently than quarterly to ensure that unliquidated obligation balances and disbursements are valid;

 (5) Procedures specifying who is responsible for recording obligations and disbursements in the accounts; and